khulnasoft/integrations-core/cloudera/README.md

 ## Troubleshooting

-### Collecting metrics of Datadog integrations on Cloudera hosts
+### Collecting metrics of Khulnasoft integrations on Cloudera hosts
-To install the Datadog Agent on a Cloudera host, make sure that the security group associated with the host allows SSH access.
+To install the Khulnasoft Agent on a Cloudera host, make sure that the security group associated with the host allows SSH access.
 Then, you need to use the [root user `cloudbreak`][13] when accessing the host with the SSH key generated during the environment creation:

 ```
 sudo ssh -i "/path/to/key.pem" cloudbreak@<HOST_IP_ADDRESS>
 ```

-The workload username and password can be used to access Cloudera hosts through SSH, although only the `cloudbreak` user can install the Datadog Agent.
+The workload username and password can be used to access Cloudera hosts through SSH, although only the `cloudbreak` user can install the Khulnasoft Agent.
 Trying to use any user that is not `cloudbreak` may result in the following error:
 ```
 <NON_CLOUDBREAK_USER> is not allowed to run sudo on <CLOUDERA_HOSTNAME>.
 This incident will be reported.
 ```

-### Config errors when collecting Datadog metrics
+### Config errors when collecting Khulnasoft metrics
 If you see something similar to the following in the Agent status when collecting metrics from your Cloudera host:

 ```